The Credit Score Required For A Personal Loan

 Does Getting A Personal Loan Affect Your Credit Score?

-A personal loan is a double-edged sword for your credit score.
-On one hand, paying off a personal loan and making on-time loan payments can increase your score.
+A personal loan, as with any loan, can affect your credit score.
+Having a personal loan in your credit mix and making on-time loan payments can increase your score.
 On the other hand, missing payments or defaulting can damage your credit.
+Your score will also take a short-term hit when the lender does a hard credit check during your loan application.

 Can You Get A Personal Loan With Bad Credit?